 Kids are developing executive function skills, too!

-All children are developing executive function skills, from infancy through young adulthood.
+Executive functioning in children is developed from infancy through young adulthood.
 If you are a parent of a child with ADHD, you have probably heard the term “executive function.”
 You may have even been told that your child needs support with executive function, but you may not know exactly what that means.
 Ironically, we use these skills every day, but most of us can’t easily define what they are.
 Of course, if your child or teen has executive functioning weaknesses, you can probably point out the functional impact of their deficit with ease.

-How do I know if my child has executive function weaknesses?
+How do I know if my child has an executive functioning weaknesses?

 - Does your child seem to leave a trail of items everywhere they go, or struggle to pick up their things when asked?